-Identity is a crucial element in most computer security mechanisms.
-Access controls depend on identifying the users or devices that are allowed to view or use resources and keeping others out.
-We’re asked to “prove” our identities every time we board a plane, check into a hotel, make a purchase via check or credit card, or log onto a computer or secure web site.
-But the standard of proof is often very low, and in the IT world, we seem to have a misconception about what identity really is – and isn’t.
+Identity is a crucial element of information security.
+Access controls are based on correctly identifying the users or devices that are allowed to view or use resources — and keeping everyone else out.
+For example, we are asked to “prove” our identities every time we board a plane, check into a hotel, make a purchase via check or credit card, or log onto a computer or secure web site.

-Identity theft in which someone pretends to be someone else by assuming that person’s identity, usually as a method to gain access to resources or obtain credit and other benefits in that person’s name.
-The victim of identity theft (here meaning the person whose identity has been assumed by the identity thief) can suffer adverse consequences if they are held responsible for the perpetrator’s actions.
-Identity theft occurs when someone uses another’s personally identifying information, like their name, identifying number, or credit card number, without their permission, to commit fraud or other crimes.
+Identity theft is when someone pretends to be another person by assuming that person’s identity, usually with the goal of gaining access to their credit and other valuable information.
+The victim of identity theft can suffer adverse consequences if they are held responsible for the perpetrator’s actions.

 Determining the link between data breaches and identity theft is challenging, primarily because identity theft victims often do not know how their personal information was obtained,” and identity theft is not always detectable by the individual victims, according to a report done for the FTC.
 Identity fraud is often but not necessarily the consequence of identity theft.
 Someone can steal or misappropriate personal information without then committing identity theft using the information about every person, such as when a major data breach occurs.
 A US Government Accountability Office study determined that “most breaches have not resulted in detected incidents of identity theft”.
 The report also warned that “the full extent is unknown”.
 A later unpublished study by Carnegie Mellon University noted that “Most often, the causes of identity theft is not known,” but reported that someone else concluded that “the probability of becoming a victim to identity theft as a result of a data breach is … around only 2%”.